arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 For regular instance types they vary between 0.5 Gbits and 25 Gbits.

-The new generation of G6 instance types also provide burstable bandwidth capacity which allows the bandwidth to go up to 3 times as high as the base bandwidth for a short amount of time.
+The new generation of G6 instance types also provide burstable bandwidth capacity which allows the bandwidth to go up as three times as high as the base bandwidth for a short amount of time.
 See https://www.alibabacloud.com/help/doc-detail/108490.htm for details on the exact numbers.

 Super Compute Cluster (SCC) types instances can achieve 2x25 Gbits via RDMA over Converged Ethernet (RoCE).

-### SLB Network Performance
+### Service Loadbalancer (SLB) Network Performance
 The outbound (SLB to Internet) network performance depends on the region the SLB is created.
 It ranges from 1Gbit/s up to 5 Gbit/s.
 You can get a detailed breakdown by region at https://www.alibabacloud.com/help/doc-detail/85966.htm

-For intranet network performance the limit is always 5 Gbit/s, independently from the regon the SLB is running in.
+For intranet network performance the limit is always 5 Gbit/s, independently from the region the SLB is running in.

+### Object Storage Service (OSS)